US: Republican leaders criticise Trump’s Mar-a-Lago dinner with Fuentes and Kanye

 ALSO READ | 'He should definitely not': Trump on Kanye's potential run at US presidency; refuses to be his running mate

-Meanwhile, former Vice President Mike Pence called for Trump to apologise for meeting with Fuentes, “President Trump was wrong to give a white nationalist, an antisemite and Holocaust denier a seat at the table, and I think he should apologise for it,” during an interview with NewsNation.
+Meanwhile, former vice president Mike Pence called for Trump to apologise for meeting with Fuentes.
+“President Trump was wrong to give a white nationalist, an antisemite and Holocaust denier a seat at the table, and I think he should apologise for it,” Pence said during an interview with NewsNation.
 He added that the former president should “denounce those individuals and their hateful rhetoric without qualification”.

 (With inputs from agencies)